codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 ## Git Source concepts

-Let's look at a key concepts that describe how the Git Source interacts with other entities, including GitOps Runtimes, Argo CD applications, and Application Projects.
+Let's look at how the Git Source interacts with other entities such as GitOps Runtimes, Argo CD applications, and Application Projects.

 DIAGRAM: tree diagram of Runtime > Git source > App folders

 ### Git Sources & GitOps Runtimes

-Git Sources are always connected to GitOps Runtimes within Codefresh's GitOps ecosystem.
+Git Sources are always linked to GitOps Runtimes within Codefresh's GitOps ecosystem.
 Every GitOps Runtime can be associated with one or more Git Sources.

 Git Sources are housed in the account's Shared Configuration Repository, typically within `.resources/<runtime-name>/`.
 The [Shared Config repo]({{site.baseurl}}/docs/installation/gitops/shared-configuration/) is a dedicated Git repository that stores configuration settings and shared manifests for Runtimes within the same account.